Judging Books by their Covers

 For most adult readers, the cover of a book doesn’t matter much.
 But for struggling students, the book’s appearance is a top priority.
 Does it look like I’ll be able to read it?
 Does it look like it will be interesting?
 Does it look like the books all the other kids are reading?

 Unfortunately, an unappealing cover can cause readers to overlook a really great story.
 In One Last Scar, the creepy-looking character on the cover, combined with the odd, lower-case Comic font in the title, might turn a some readers off.
-Yet it’s a good story about a troubled teen who lives by a set of rules that lead to a moral dilemma at the end.
+Yet it’s a really good story about a troubled teen who lives by a set of rules that lead to a moral dilemma at the end.

 By contrast, the cover of One Crazy Night grabs our attention right away.
 The focus is clearly on the title, with bright colours and an uneven font, suggesting that this will be a fun – and maybe funny – read.
 This story is about a cast of characters stuck in a gas station convenience store during a thunderstorm.
-An image of lightning stretches across the page to the subtle silhouette of a gas station at the bottom.
+An image of lightning stretches down the page to the subtle silhouette of a service station at the bottom.

 Blogger Gwyn Flowers identifies five elements to consider in designing a great cover: